"

 Randy wants to attach a 17-ft string of lights to the top of the 15-ft mast of his sailboat.
 How far from the base of the mast should he attach the end of the light string?

-A picture of a boat is shown.
-The height of the center pole is labeled 15 feet.
+The center mast of a sailboat is 15 feet.
 The string of lights is at a diagonal from the top of the pole and is labeled 17 feet.

 Show Solution